Cobb County Probate Court

 - Year’s Support

-These are just a few of the many kinds of forms, most of which are available online.
-You can either fill them out before you print them or you can print them out and finish them by hand.
+You can either fill out the forms before you print them or print them out and finish them by hand.
 Visit the Council of Probate Court Judges of Georgia for more information.

 Services Offered by the Probate Court

 This Probate Court is just one part of the Cobb County government.
-It handles many aspects and areas of civil law, and has exclusive jurisdiction in the matters such as administration of estates, marriage license applications (available online), involuntary mental health commitments, and validation of wills.
-Other cases include guardianship and conservators for minors or incapacitated adults and the Georgia firearms permit applications (also available online).
+It handles many aspects and areas of civil law.
+It has exclusive jurisdiction in matters such as the administration of estates, marriage license applications (available online), involuntary mental health commitments, and validation of wills.

 How to Prepare for the Probate Court of Cobb County